Skip to main content

 3. **Background**: Preserve background fidelity.
 Overexposed light sources (like windows) must remain as light sources.
 Do not "fill in" missing details with invented scenery.

-4. **Colorization**: If the image is monochrome, colorize it realistically, respecting historical accuracy where possible.
+4. **Colourisation**: If the image is monochrome, colourize it realistically, respecting historical accuracy where possible.

 5. **Upscaling**: Output a high-fidelity image.